cylenia/GarrysModServerGuide/README.md

-# GModStuff
+# GarrysModServerGuide
-Stuff for my Garry's Mod server
+Simple server guide that shows when you join my Garry's Mod server